Auxiliary Artifacts

 GitHub Agents

-Simplified agent definitions designed for GitHub Copilot / Codex, which do not load the full hatch3r agent runtime.
+Simplified agent definitions designed for GitHub Copilot, which does not load the full hatch3r agent runtime.
 They omit pipeline integration and constrain themselves to a single role with explicit boundaries.

 | Agent | Purpose | Invoked by |